This Boracay travel guide is the result of a marvellous four-day trip.

 It’s all too easy to get sucked into the bubble of White beach, other parts of Boracay have a lot to offer.
 Puka Beach at the top of Boracay is a quieter and no less spectacular beach while there is also Bulabog Beach on the opposite side of the island to White Beach, which is home to kite-boarders when it is good weather.

 This is one of the best things that I did while I was in the Philippines.
-Ariel’s Point is a place that you must visit if you plan on travelling to Boracay.
+Ariel’s Point is a place that you must include on your Boracay itinerary.
 The views here are amazing and if you love throwing yourself off rocks then you will love it!
 There are multiple places to jump from, and if you are feeling brave, you can attempt the 10m jump!

 Read more: Cliff diving at Ariel’s Point